-We also recognise our customers and communities have had to Our business was further simplified during the past year.
-We fundamentally change the way they live, work and interact due to announced the sale of our Wealth business to LGIAsuper and COVID-19.
-That is why we are improving our digital-first customer exited several portfolios and products including personal loans experiences and have reshaped and simplified our business in FY21, in our Bank; travel insurance; and Vero-branded consumer and focussing on the portfolios and products that our customers want construction insurance sold through brokers in Australia. and need.
+We also recognise our customers and communities have had to fundamentally change the way they live, work and interact due to COVID-19.
+That is why we are improving our digital-first customer experiences and have reshaped and simplified our business in FY21, focussing on the portfolios and products that our customers want and need.